Launch your own appointment booking platform using WordPress.

 In this short tutorial, we’ll show you how to monetize a service marketplace with WordPress using both of the mentioned revenue models.
 Firstly, we’ll show you how to set up commissions and then explain how to create and sell listing packages.

 Please note that in this guide, we’ll use HivePress and WooCommerce plugins.
 So, the following instructions are applicable only for marketplaces powered by HivePress.
-Also, we’ll use TaksHive, a freelance marketplace WordPress theme with its demo content imported as an example (just to show you how to monetize a service marketplace hassle-free).
+Also, we’ll use TaksHive, a micro-job WordPress theme with its demo content imported as an example (just to show you how to monetize a service marketplace hassle-free).

 Additionally, if you are only thinking about launching your marketplace of services with WordPress, you can check out our step-by-step tutorials: